vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0-part2.markdown

 Your production app within Heroku should show that the production app has been successfully built and deployed, with a hash.

 In case it shows no activity, give the page a _Refresh_.
-If your build fails, check the logs. `RAILS_MASTER_KEY` is an important one that can trip you off when it is not setup properly. _Deploy_ tab within each app gives you an option to manually trigger deploy when you make minor configuration changes.
+If your build fails, check the logs. `RAILS_MASTER_KEY` is an important one that can trip you off when it is not set up properly.
+The _Deploy_ tab within each app gives you an option to manually trigger deploy when you make minor configuration changes.

 Now, use the _Open app in browser_ option from Heroku app.
 You should see the familiar page.
 And if you click on the _Login_ link, you should see familiar failure!